Ahmed-Hany-Aou/ict-backend/docs/CHAPTER_IMPORT_TEMPLATE.md

 ## Overview

-The Chapter Importer allows you to create a complete chapter (with all slides and quiz) in one operation by pasting two JSON blocks:
+The Chapter Importer allows you to create a chapter with slides, and optionally a quiz:

-1. **Chapter & Slides JSON** - Contains chapter information and all slides
+1. **Chapter & Slides JSON** (Required) - Contains chapter information and all slides
-2. **Quiz JSON** - Contains the quiz for the chapter
+2. **Quiz JSON** (Optional) - Contains the quiz for the chapter - leave empty if you don't want to add a quiz yet

 ## Chapter & Slides JSON Template